-- · the executive's level of responsibility and function within the Company; - the executive's performance within the Company; - the overall performance and profitability of the Company; and - · executive compensation offered to similarly-situated executives at peer companies.
+- the executive's level of responsibility and function within the Company; - the overall performance and profitability of the Company; - · the executive's performance within the Company; - · executive compensation offered to similarly-situated executives at peer companies; and - · good governance practices.

-Through a combination of salary, incentive-based cash awards and other equity awards, the Compensation Committee desires to provide attractive and competitive compensation to the executive officers, a significant portion of which is contingent upon the Company's performance.
+Through a combination of salary, incentive-based cash awards and other equity awards, the Compensation and Talent Management Committee desires to provide attractive and competitive compensation to the executive officers, a significant portion of which is contingent upon the Company's performance.